Anaheim Pepper Seeds

-Anaheim Green Chile Seeds – The granddaddy of all future New Mexico green chile pod types!
-Anaheim was originally known as New Mexico No. 9.
+Anaheim Pepper Seeds – The granddaddy of all future New Mexico green chile pod types!
+The Anaheim pepper was originally known as New Mexico No. 9.
 It was developed in 1913 by Dr. Fabian Garcia at New Mexico State University.
 He was seeking a chile pepper that was bigger, fleshier, and milder.
 Dr. Garcia later moved to California in the 1920's and started growing them in the Anaheim area.

 Pods are 7-1/2" long and 2" wide on productive 30” plants with good foliage cover for the fruit.
 TMV resistant.
 Capsicum annuum (80 days)